-Security:
+Security Description:

 The Security pane is used to manage the Roles that have access to view the page.
 These are custom defined and are set to Everyone by default.
 If it is set to any other role, the user will have to log into the site to view the page.
-Roles are discussed in depth in the Roles section on page 50.
-New to Antilles 1.17.0, roles can now be restricted in the admin.
-Only users in the roles here will have the ability to edit the created page.
+Pictured below is where the roles are managed in the menu.
+Roles are discussed in depth in the Roles section on page 47.